 Is flossing really that important?
 In one word: yes!
 A study by the Journal of Dental Research reports that more than 50% of the population has gum disease, AKA periodontal disease, that could be prevented by more flossing.

-In one word, yes!
-In a study by the Journal of Dental Research, it was found that more than 50% of the adult population has gum disease, aka periodontal disease.
-What is periodontal disease you may ask?
-Well, it is a fairly common condition that can lead to things as minor as tooth loss and as scary as a heart attack or a stroke.
+Periodontal disease is a fairly common condition that can lead to results as minor as tooth loss and as serious as a heart attack or stroke.
 Periodontal disease can be one of two types: gingivitis or periodontitis.
-Gingivitis is the less serious, but more common than periodontitis.
+GIngivitis is the less serious of the two, and more common than periodontitis.

-Now you know why flossing is so important, not just for your oral health, but for your overall health.
-If you haven’t been to the dentist in awhile, or think you have some of the symptoms of periodontal disease, make an appointment, your heart will thank you!
+Now you know why flossing is so important — not just for your oral health, but for your overall health.
+If you haven’t been to the dentist in a while, or think that you have some of the symptoms of periodontal disease, make an appointment, your heart will thank you!

 Contact us at Cascadia Dental Specialists to find out more about periodontal disease or to set up an appointment.